Sample Smoking Prevention Lesson Plan

 - Every year, 37,000 Canadians and 13,000 Ontarians die from tobacco use.
 Every year in Peel, a total of 689 deaths are attributed to smoking.
 That's a lot of people.

-- Sidestream and second-hand smoke (the smoke that comes off the end of a cigarette and the smoke a smoker breathes out) is really dangerous for children because children have smaller lungs.
+- Second-hand smoke is the smoke that comes off the end of a cigarette and the smoke a smoker breathes out.
+This is really dangerous for children because children have smaller lungs.

 - Having smaller lungs means kids need to breathe in and out more often, so kids get more smoke in their lungs.